makman568/algofun/pq/traffic/consensus_traffic.md

 ## 9. Summary and Key Findings

 This analysis provides two distinct but related views of consensus traffic: the theoretical potential and the empirically observed reality.
-The key finding is that for robust capacity planning, the theoretical generation rate is the most important metric, and the empirical data serves to validate the mechanics of the protocol model.
+The updated telemetry shows that while quorum formation follows the theoretical expectations, the total number of distinct messages per round can materially exceed the theoretical unique-voter counts, meaning the empirical view is no longer just corroborative but diagnostic of a modeling gap.

 ### 9.1 The Theoretical Model